adamosimpson21/conwayTDD/README.md

 5. Refactor Code
 6. Repeat

+Conway's Game of Life at a glance:
+1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Technologies used:

 Jest: it's familiarity to me will be very helpful in writing a battery of tests.
 I have used Jest before, but never as extensively as with this project.
 NodeJS, ESM, OOP, TDD, Data Structures, Algorithms, and many more